jnuccitelli/Project_2024/Reports/ColumnSortAnalysis.md

 ## Main: Total Time for Program Execution

-For the measurements for this section, we used Max time/rank from the Cali file, which would be the time taken by the task that does the final merge and the correctness check.
+For the measurements for this section, we used Max time/rank from the Cali file, which would be the time taken by the task that does is the entire algorithm.

 ### Strong Scaling Plots

+For smaller input sizes, using fewer threads might be more efficient because the overhead from managing communication between threads can outweigh the benefits of parallelization.

+For larger input sizes, improving the way processes are handled can help keep the performance gains going beyond the initial improvement phase (around 2–4 threads).
+Also, finding ways to balance the workload across threads could improve efficiency, especially for different input types.

 ![main_65536](../Graphs/GraphsColumnSort/main_65536.png)
 ![main_262144](../Graphs/GraphsColumnSort/main_262144.png)